OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-02.md

 ## 1 Chronicles 2:12

-Boaz became the father of Obed, and Obed became the father of Jesse.
+Boaz was the father of Obed, who was the father of Jesse.

 ---